wangdeqing/wangdeqing.github.io/_pages/aboutme.md

 ======
 - JYU - Centre for Multilingual Academic Communication Movi: <a href="https://www.jyu.fi/fi/ajankohtaista/arkisto/2019/05/jyvaskylan-yliopisto-edellakavijana-akateemisessa-kielten-opetuksessa" target="_blank">The University of Jyväskylä as a pioneer in academic language teaching</a>
 - Jyväskylä Centre for Interdisciplinary Brain Research (CIBR): <a href="https://cibr.jyu.fi/en/cibr-collegium" target="_blank">CIBR Brain Breakfast</a>
+- <a href="https://www.jyu.fi/en/current/archive/2021/03/the-jyvaskyla-summer-school-as-a-gateway-to-internationalizing" target="_blank">The Jyväskylä Summer School as a gateway to internationalizing</a>
+- <a href="https://www.ksml.fi/teemat/2374292" target="_blank">Finlandia Marathon: 125 IT marathoners participated in the running event</a>